ecohealthalliance/mantle/packages/styles/README.md

 ```

 ###Declaration order
 Order properties by type.
-Mixins and extends should be grouped with associated type and placed first in group.
+Mixins, extends, functions, etc should be grouped with associated type and placed first in group.
   1. Positioning
   2. Display and Box-Model
   3. Background